crmtogether/SageCRMEntityImages/README.md

 If you have any ideas for improvements or would like to contribute get in touch!

 --
+28 Jan 2025
+- fix for older data that have websites with http://...we now replace this with https:// as most sites have this now
+- fix for some missing url encoding which broke some company image urls

 27 Jan 2025
 -fix for fetching and saving of images to CRM